Craig William Macneill: Early life and education

 Macneill was born in New England, and moved to Northern Virginia where he attended high school.
-He graduated from the University of Colorado with a Bachelor of Fine Arts after having studied under filmmakers including Stan Brakhage.
+He graduated from the University of Colorado Boulder with a Bachelor of Fine Arts after having studied under filmmakers including Stan Brakhage.

 Career

 Feature films

 Macneill directed Lizzie, a psychological thriller starring Chloe Sevigny and Kristen Stewart.
-Lizzie is premiering in the U.S Dramatic Competition section at the 2018 Sundance Film Festival.
+Lizzie premiered in the U.S Dramatic Competition section at the 2018 Sundance Film Festival.

 Macneill directed and co-wrote the 2015 feature film The Boy, starring David Morse, Rainn Wilson, Jared Breeze, Mike Vogel, Bill Sage, Zuleikha Robinson, and Aiden Lovecamp.
 The film was produced by Elijah Wood, Daniel Noah, and Josh C. Waller and the company SpectreVision.

 Television

-Macneill directed 2 episodes for HBO's Westworld.

-Macneill directed 2 episodes for the first season of Amazon Prime's Them.

-Macneill directed an episode for Jordan Peele's The Twilight Zone anthology reboot television series, titled The Blue Scorpion, starring Chris O'Dowd.

 Macneill directed the first season of the limited anthology television series Channel Zero: Candle Cove.
 The show was created by Nick Antosca and stars Paul Schneider and Fiona Shaw.

-Macneill directed an episode of the horror drama series, Castle Rock.

-Macneill directed 2 episodes of the horror drama series, NOS4A2.

-Macneill directed 1 episode of the horror drama series, Monsterland.

-Macneill directed 2 episodes for the Chilling Adventures of Sabrina.
+Macneill directed 2 episodes for HBO's Westworld, 2 episodes for the first season of Amazon Prime's Them, and an episode for Jordan Peele's The Twilight Zone anthology reboot television series, titled The Blue Scorpion, starring Chris O'Dowd.
+He also directed an episode of the horror drama series, Castle Rock, 2 episodes of the horror drama series, NOS4A2, 1 episode of the horror drama series, Monsterland, and 2 episodes for the Chilling Adventures of Sabrina.